runtimeverification/evm-semantics/proofs/erc20/README.md

 Regarding the gas consumption, the maximum gas amount is specified ensuring that the program does not consume more gas than the limit.

-The verifier not only proves the gas limit, but also reports the exact amount of gas consumed during the execution.
-Indeed, it reports a set of the amounts since the gas consumption varies depending on the context (i.e., input parameters and the state of the storage).
+The verifier proves that the gas consumption is less than the provided limit, and also reports the exact amount of gas consumed during the execution.
+Indeed, it reports a set of the amounts since the gas consumption varies depending on the context (i.e., the input parameter values and the state of the storage).